Celebrating the 50th Anniversary of TeamTalk

 STILL only $10 per head !
 Eat in or take away

-This weeks is Roast Pork with all the trimmings….come in and support the club….
+The next meal will be PORK with all the trimmings….come in and support the club….

 Open to all, bring the family down.
 Bookings take priority.
 If the kids don’t do roast, we have kids options available